What Happens to Your RPA Developers When AI Agents Take Over

 What changes with computer use agents

-- ●Agents see the screen like a human, not a selector list.
-They move the mouse, click, and type in real time.
+- ●Agents see the screen and act like a human: move the mouse, click, type, and read text.
+They do not need brittle selectors or XPaths.

-- ●When the UI updates, the agent simply finds the new element and continues.
-No rebuild needed.
+- ●When a UI updates, the agent sees the new layout and adapts without rebuilding the entire workflow.

 - ●Agents recover from unexpected states instead of halting.
-If a popup appears or a field is disabled, the agent reads the state and adapts.
+If a field is missing or a page loads slowly, the agent can wait or try an alternative path.

-- ●A plain‑English SOP is already a prompt.
-Computer use agents follow it directly, without a flowchart bot to build.
+- ●A standard operating procedure written in plain English is almost a prompt.
+Coasty agents can follow it directly, with no flowchart bot to build and babysit.

-- ●Agents work across any application, including legacy systems, Citrix virtual desktops, and browser‑based tools where traditional RPA struggles.
+- ●The agent works across any application, including legacy systems, Citrix desktops, and virtual environments where traditional RPA struggles.

 How to move without the risk